GHOST-Aram/mongoose-models-with-types/README.md

 In conclusion, We have learnt how to do the following:

-- Create a simple mongoose model with types data properties.
+- Create a simple Mongoose model with typed data properties.
 - Create a Mongoose model with typed custom instance methods.
 - Create a Mongoose model with typed virtual properties.
-- Create a Mongoose mode with both typed custom instance methods and virtual properties.
+- Create a Mongoose model with both typed custom instance methods and virtual properties.

 Congratulations for finishing this exercise.
-All the code we have writen plus other more examples on the same topic are available on [this repository.](https://github.com/GHOST-Aram/mongoose-models-with-types) All the best in your development journey.
+All the code we have writen plus more examples on the same topic are available on [this repository.](https://github.com/GHOST-Aram/mongoose-models-with-types) All the best in your development journey.